AliceO2Group/O2DPG/README.md

 commit=xxxx|path=xxxx file=topologies.desc topology=demo-full-topology parameters="EVENT_DISPLAY" detectors="TPC,ITS" detectors_qc="TPC" [...]
 ```

+# Calibration workflows with aggregator
+Calibration workflows can be different when they use an aggregator.
+In that case, there is processing running on each EPN, and the output is sent to an aggregator node.
+Communication happens via the `o2-dpl-raw-proxy` and the `o2-dpl-output-proxy`.
+To set up such a workflow, a couple of points must be followed:
+- There are 2 different shell scripts, one for the "reco" part running on each EPN, and one for the calibration aggregator "reco" part on the calibration node.
+There may be more than one aggregator in the topology, in that case it is one *reco* script and multiple *calib* scripts.
+- The *reco* script must contain an `o2-dpl-output-proxy` to send the output and each calib script must contain an `o2-dpl-raw-proxy` for the input.
+- Each of the input "raw" proxies must be assigned a unique name via the `--proxy-name [NAME]` option.
+Note that the *reco* script also contains an input raw proxy, with the default name `readout-proxy`.
+- The channel-name of each input proxy must match the proxy name.
+The *calib* input proxies' channels must use `method=bind`.
+The output proxies must use `method=connect` and the channel name must match the name of the input proxy they are connecting to.
+- The `dataspec` of the proxies is configured in the same way as for the `readout-proxy` and the specs must be equal for corresponding input and output proxies.
+- The channels of input and output proxies (except for the *reco* `readout-proxy`) must be configured without address!
+- The output proxies must use the command line option `--proxy-channel-name [name]` with `name` being the configured channel name.
+- To run on the EPN, the *calib* input proxies must have the command line option `--network-interface ib0` (this ensures data is sent via InfiniBand not via Ethernet).

+For an example, chek the calibration workflows [here](testing/examples)

+*NOTE* For reference, to run a workflow with calib aggregator on the EPN with AliECS, currently a node from the `online-calib` zone must be requested, by setting `odc_resources` to `[ {"zone":"online", "n":10}, {"zone":"online-calib", "n":1 } ]` (adjust the `10` to the number of required reconstruction nodes).
+This will be improved later and then this extra setting will not be needed any more.

 # The parser script:
 The **parser** is a simple python script that parses a *topology description* and generates the DDS XML file with the *full topology*.
 To do so, it runs all the DPL workflows with the `--dds` option and then uses the `odc-topo-epn` tool to merge the *partial topology*  into the final *full topology*.
 The *parser* is steered by some command line options and by some environment variables (note that the env variables get also passed through to the workflows).